-(A) Nonmilitary NATO.
-Nonmilitary NATO nonimmigrants should not be confused with members of NATO Forces entering under official orders with proper identification who are exempt inspection and therefore, exempt normal passport and nonimmigrant visa requirements.

-(C) Dependents: Admit dependents in same category as principal.
-Dependents may attend school without changing status and may be granted employment authorization under 8 CFR 274a.12(c).

-(2) Classification: NATO-2 Includes other representatives of member states to NATO and their immediate family members.
+- (A) Nonmilitary NATO.
+Nonmilitary NATO nonimmigrants should not be confused with members of NATO Forces entering under official orders with proper identification who are exempt inspection and therefore, exempt normal passport and nonimmigrant visa requirements. - (B) NATO countries.
+See list in Chapter 11.2. - (C) Dependents: Admit dependents in same category as principal.
+Dependents may attend school without changing status and may be granted employment authorization under 8 CFR 274a.12(c). - (2) Classification: NATO-2 Includes other representatives of member states to NATO and their immediate family members.
 Also includes NATO military members and their families.